Skip to content

 1. The name string is optional.
 When omitted, the function name is used.

 2. async for blocks until the next item arrives or shutdown is signalled.
-The framework signals shutdown by calling stream.shutdown(), which causes the iterator to stop after draining any queued items.
+The framework signals shutdown by calling stream.shutdown(), which causes the iterator to stop immediately; items still in the queue may be discarded.

 3. Your domain logic.
 Publish to MQTT, write to a database, forward downstream.